LinuxInLondon/draft-documents/speaker-proposal.md

 Quality content is critical to a successful event and is vital in receiving a positive audience response.
 Linuxing in London relies upon the good faith of external speakers to complement our events, add credibility and perceived value for our audience members.

-Talks should be 20-25 minutes and our audience has expressed a wish for more technical content and hands-on demostration, whenever possible.
+Talks will generally be 20-25 minutes with 5+ minutes of questions and answers.
+Our audience has expressed a wish for more technical content and hands-on demonstrations, whenever possible.

 ####Speakers should provide: